-Each Matthew Isakowitz Fellow will be paired with a mentor within the commercial spaceflight field.
-These mentors will provide invaluable guidance to foster the Fellow's professional growth.
-Our mentor pool currently includes the following executive leaders in the space industry.
+Each Matthew Isakowitz Fellow is paired with a mentor within the commercial spaceflight field.
+These mentors provide invaluable guidance to foster the Fellow's professional growth.
+Our mentor pool includes the following executive leaders in the space industry:

 CEO of Virgin Galactic and The Spaceship Company